Aaronabil/apk-kasir-ukk/README.md

 - `Git`

 ## How to install
-- Download this repository
+- Download this repository (When downloaded it will be in zip form)
+- Unzip the apk-kasir-ukk folder

 > [!NOTE]
 > Save the apk-kasir-ukk folder in any location
 - Create database db_kasir then import database
-- Rename the env file to .env (starting with a dot).
+- Rename the env file to .env (starting with a dot)

+## Run the program
+- Open Visualstudio Code
+- Navigate to the 'apk-kasir-ukk' folder
+- Open the terminal or click **ctrl + `**
+- Run the php spark serve command then press enter

+## Open the program
+open a browser then access the URL http://localhost:8080 then the program will appear like this: